teacup123123/coding_blog/docs/_posts/2019-05-31-web-musical-notation.md

 Seems to be a lot of handles to play around.
 But there's not enough documentation yet and the OSMD project is still very young.
 So I guess I'll live with it for the moment.

 As for **Heroku**, I'll find use for it sooner or later.
 Whatever dynamical/ dynamically generated content I'll delegate it to them.

+So I think a next step is to also make a small mid player alongside every MusicXML-export, and hopefully that will be covered in a future post.

+Let's stop here for this post